knaw-huc/procrustus-indexer/README.md

 # Procrustus Indexer
-Python app for indexing HuC datasets.
+Python library for indexing HuC datasets.

 This is a first experimental version, for indexing files based on a TOML configuration.
 For now, input files need to be json.